Table of Contents

 What changed on May 1

-Agent 365 went from preview to GA.
-The shape of the offering: a control plane for AI agents inside Microsoft 365, with Entra-backed identity per agent, audit logs in Purview, governance via the Microsoft 365 admin center, and a billing model that scales by user, not by agent.
-Microsoft is positioning it as the equivalent of an HR system for non-human identities (Microsoft Community Hub, 2026-05-01).
+Preview to GA.
+The shape is a control plane for AI agents inside Microsoft 365: one Entra identity per agent, audit logs into Purview, governance through the Microsoft 365 admin center, and billing that scales by interacting user instead of by agent (Microsoft Community Hub, 2026-05-01).

 Why it matters for n8n shops

-3. No-VPN deployment.
-The n8n + Agent 365 path runs inside Azure on the customer’s tenant.
-For regulated buyers (finance, healthcare, government), that is often the difference between a procurement win and a six-month security review.
+- Tenant-local deployment.
+The n8n plus Agent 365 path runs in Azure on the customer's own tenant.
+For finance, healthcare, and government buyers, that is often the difference between a procurement win and a six-month security review.

 How to deploy n8n on Agent 365 today

-You need: a Microsoft 365 tenant on E7 or with the Agent 365 standalone SKU, an Azure subscription, and an n8n instance (cloud or self-hosted v2.0+).
-The flow:
+Prerequisites: a Microsoft 365 tenant on E7 or the Agent 365 standalone SKU, an Azure subscription, and n8n v2.0+ (cloud or self-hosted).
+Four steps, and step 3 is the one that gates your timeline.

 1. Pull n8n from the Microsoft Marketplace